 Following the same instructions for opening the rings, you’ll also have pliers in both hands as you move one hand toward and the other hand away from you.
-However, you’ll be closing versus opening the ring and you will actually hear the ring make a small snap sound as the two sides meet together.
+However, you’ll be closing versus opening the ring and you will hear the ring make a small snap sound as the two sides meet together.
 When you hear the snap, you’ve closed the ring.

 Making Jump Rings

-It’s really not hard to make jump rings, but the key is making sure they are well-cut and work-hardened.
+It’s not hard to make jump rings, but the key is making sure they are well-cut and work-hardened.